runesmith2013/runesmith2013.github.io/README.md

-# Oracle Coherence 12c Generic Image
+# Oracle Coherence 12c Docker Image

 This is a Dockerfile for [Oracle Coherence 12c](http://www.oracle.com/technetwork/middleware/coherence/overview/index.html).
 The purpose of this Docker container is to facilitate the setup of development and integration testing environments for developers.